Quintana Roo (company): Triathlon-specific Bicycles

 In conjunction with the first tri-specific wetsuit in 1987, Scott USA created the first aerodynamic handlebar for standard road bicycles.
 It was clear triathlon had created a niche market, requiring new products that focused on all three disciplines contiguously rather than separately.
 In 1989, Empfield made a bicycle specifically for triathlon, the Quintana Roo Superform.
 This custom bike was called the first bicycle "built from the aerobars back."
 With a steep seat angle of 80 degrees, its design was said to help prevent leg fatigue before the run.
 Ray Browning rode the Quintana Roo Superform to a new overall course record at the 1989 Ironman New Zealand.

 In 1993, Quintana Roo released the Kilo, the first production bicycle to successfully be made from Easton #7005 aluminum tubeset, and it replaced the Superform as the flagship bike.
-The bike was named the Kilo because it weighed only 2.2 pounds, or 1 kilo, as opposed to chromoly steel bicycle frames, which weighed considerably more.
+The bike was named the Kilo because its frame weighed only 1 kilogram (2.2 pounds), as opposed to chromoly steel bicycle frames, which weighed considerably more.

 During the early 1990s, while testing bicycle aerodynamics at the Texas A&M Wind Tunnel, Dan Empfield was introduced to the concept of interference drag between the bicycle fork and the front wheel.
 The first idea to overcome this was to make a front wheel with a narrow hub, 60mm instead of 80mm.
 This increased the amount of space air had to flow between the wheel and the fork.
 However, by 1996, Quintana Roo had developed a fork with "wide" blades, further increasing the space between the wheel and the fork.
 This was the QR Illuminaero fork, made out of aluminum.
 The next year Quintana Roo introduced the QR Carbonaero fork, which was made out of carbon fiber and much lighter than the QR Illuminaero fork.

 In 1999, Quintana Roo released the QR Redstone, considered by many to be the first triathlon "superbike."
 Named after the Redstone Missile, the bike had modern design cues such as internal cable routing, a bottom-bracket mounted rear brake, and a fully faired rear wheel.

 When JHK Investments bought Quintana Roo from Saucony in 2000, it was relocated to Chattanooga, Tennessee, where it would share facilities with its new sister company, Litespeed.
 This new relationship provided Quintana Roo with the opportunity and resources to develop and produce titanium triathlon bikes, using its triathlon-specific geometry.